tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 == Changelog ==

+= 3.5.7 =
+* Improvement: added support to videos from JW Player, Sprout and WooCommerce.com (Jetpack Video Hosting); improvement: license key activation is more flexible (unlimited sites from the same domain); improvement: custom Prev/Next buttons for Featured Slider and FIFU Product Gallery.

+= 3.5.6 =
+* Fix: CDN + Optimized Thumbnails not working for images from some domains.

 = 3.5.5 =
 * Improvement: Hide Featured Media may work with internal featured images now.

-= 3.5.4 =
-* Improvement: FIFU Product Gallery supports videos now.

-= 3.5.3 =
-* New option: Featured Image in Content > Custom post type; new option: CDN + Optimized Thumbnails > Shortpixel.

 = others =
 * [more](https://fifu.app/changelog/)